 If not so transferred, applied for charitable purposes as may be determined by the Members of the Credit Union in general meeting.

-MEMBERSHIP OF THE ASSOCIATION
+MEMBERSHIP OF THE ASSOCIATION OF BRITISH CREDIT UNIONS (ABCUL)

 The Credit Union shall be and shall remain a member of the Association and shall, subject to law and these Rules, abide by the rules and by-laws of the Association as laid down from time to time for its Members.